cyverse-archive/DE/services/api/endpoints/favorites.md

 Delegates to metadata: `POST /favorites/filter`

 This endpoint forwards requests to the corresponding metadata service endpoint.
 Please see the metadata documentation for more information.

 This endpoint fetches the filtered favorite IDs from the corresponding metadata service endpoint before further filtering only UUIDs for files and folders accessible to the user.

 ### Request

-A request to this endpoint requires no parameters beyond the `proxyToken` authentication parameter.
+A request to this endpoint requires no parameters.
 The user that owns the favorite is determined from the authentication.
-Any additional parameters will be ignored.
+Any query parameters will be ignored.

 ### Response